RichardZhu2/tarea/README.md

     await run(20) # takes ~2 seconds
 ```

-This implementation achieves the basic desired concurrent data flow, but still lacks some quality-of-life features that Pyper takes care of, like thread-level error handling.
+This implementation achieves the basic desired concurrent data flow, but still lacks some quality-of-life features that Pyper takes care of, like error handling within threads.

-Pyper abstracts away the complexities of managing queues and workers, so that this code can be reduced to the two-line main function in the example above.
+Pyper handles the complexities of managing queues and workers, so that this code can be reduced to the two-line main function in the example above.

 </details>